rikmueller/osm_finder/README.md

 ## Configuration

+### config.yaml (defaults)

 All default settings are stored in `config.yaml`.
-However, **you don't need to edit the config file** - most settings can be overridden using command line arguments.
-For example:

-- `--gpx-file mytrack.gpx` overrides the input GPX file
-- `--include amenity=toilets` adds include filters
-- `--project-name MyProject` sets the output project name
-- etc.

-This means you can keep a single `config.yaml` with your preferred defaults and adjust settings per run using CLI arguments.
+You can keep a single `config.yaml` with your preferred defaults and adjust settings per run using CLI arguments.

+**Note:** Most settings can be overridden using command line arguments - you don't need to edit the config file for every change.

-### Example config:
+#### Example config:

 ```yaml
 project: